rclone/rclone/docs/content/amazonclouddrive.md

 to the service.
 This limit is not officially published, but all files larger than this will fail.

-At the time of writing (Jan 2016) is in the area of 50GB per file.
+At the time of writing (Jan 2016) is in the area of 50 GiB per file.
 This means that larger files are likely to fail.

 Unfortunately there is no way for rclone to see that this failure is